 How to apply to a school?

-Can I apply with multiple schools?
+Can I apply to multiple schools?

 Don’t do it!
 There have been cases where a student applies to a “backup” school or even several schools to choose from later.
-The problem with this is that only one school can sponsor a visa, and immigration might black list your profile if they receive your application from multiple schools.
+The problem with this is that only one school can sponsor a visa and immigration might black list your profile if they receive your application from multiple schools.

 If you have applied to several schools, you need to contact all of them and let them know as soon as possible.
 It should be possible to cancel applications and still get the visa through one school, but you’ll have to move fast!